ToshioCP/Gtk4-tutorial/gfm/sec7.md

 Then it opens the file and inserts its contents into the GtkTextBuffer.

 At the beginning of the implementation, we need to know how GtkApplication (or GApplication) recognizes arguments.
-It is described in the [GIO reference manual](https://developer.gnome.org/gio/stable/GApplication.html#GApplication.description).
+It is described in the [GIO API Reference, Application](https://docs.gtk.org/gio/class.Application.html).

 When GtkApplication is created, a flag (its type is GApplicationFlags) is given as an argument.